What is Local 839?

 Individually, each employee is certainly strong and is capable of forging their own agreement.
 However, when acting together, the workforce is better heard, better considered and better treated.
 One voice is strong, but many voices are stronger.

 Working at Guild signatory facilities also brings employer-funded Health and Pension benefits to Guild members.
-These are explained on our Benefits page, which can be found here.
+These are explained on our Benefits page.

 Can I negotiate my own terms instead of going by what’s in the Guild’s contract?